spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 ## Applications

-Spryker uses application layers to enable constructing the necessary application architecture for the specific business requirements to provide a quick project start and long-term maintainability.
+Spryker uses application layers to enable the construction of the necessary application architecture for specific business requirements to provide a quick project start and long-term maintainability.
 - Backend applications, like Zed, Backend API, Backend Gateway, Backoffice, GlueBackend, MerchantPortal, Console, typically use the Zed-, Glue-, Client-, Service-, and Shared application layers.
-- Storefront applications, like Yves, Configurator, Glue, GlueStorefront, Console, typically use the Yves-, Glue-, Client-, Service- and Shared application layers.
+- Storefront applications, like Yves, Configurator, Glue, GlueStorefront, Console, typically use the Yves-, Glue-, Client-, Service-, and Shared application layers.

-## Application Layers
+## Application layers

-Spryker organizes responsibilities and functionalities over a set of [application layers](https://docs.spryker.com/docs/dg/dev/architecture/conceptual-overview.html) to enable flexible business logic orchestration across the applications.
+Spryker organizes responsibilities and functionalities over a set of [application layers](https://docs.spryker.com/docs/dg/dev/architecture/conceptual-overview.html) to enable flexible business logic orchestration across applications.

 The application layers are aggregations of [layers](https://docs.spryker.com/docs/dg/dev/architecture/modules-and-application-layers.html).
 Some application layers are multi-layered with components organized in layer directories, while others are flat-layered with components merged in the same directory.